-The presence of streaming services has eliminated a need of going to movie theaters or concerts.
+The presence of streaming services has eliminated the need of going to movie theaters or concerts.
 Content consumers enjoy the abundance of offerings by Spotify, Netflix or others.
 Platforms such as Instagram and Snapchat roll out new solutions for making stories more exciting and easily sharable across the globe.
 The content streaming era has changed the lives of ordinary people and the dwellers of the music industry.
 However, the positivity of this change in the context of musicians, record labels and streaming services themselves is very much questioned.
 The issue of copyright policies and royalties is a sword of Damocles hanging above the relationship between content producers and large brands that provide it.

 From the very inception of streaming services, their business model did not allow for accurate payments to rightsholders.
 Services like Spotify were liable to pay between $750 and $15,000 of statutory damages to each song streamed without a license.
 Numerous lawsuits and million-dollar losses resulted in ultimate drama.
 At the beginning of 2018, the US Copyright Royalty Board (CRB) issued a decision to increase royalties Apple Music, Spotify and myriad of minor services had to pay to the musicians and publishers.
 CRB’s 2018-2022 mechanical statutory rates imply an increase from 10,5% up to 15,1% of revenue.

-While celebs felt relieved and celebrated a bit of justice, streaming services announced they were not going for this by no means.
+While celebs felt relieved and celebrated a bit of justice, streaming services announced they were not going for this by any means.
 Amazon, Spotify, Pandora, and Google expressed their intention to appeal those determinations.
 The new statute rates were supported by the National Music Publishers Association (NMPA) — there was a hope that the ice would finally melt and everyone could be happy.
 And that hope was shattered when streaming monsters decided to sue composers and songwriters and cut their revenues by three times.
-By the way, Apple Music appeared to be the only brand to accept new regulations which was appreciated by the musicians.
+By the way, Apple Music appeared to be the only brand to accept new regulations which were appreciated by the musicians.

 So: are those appeals a surprise?
 Nope.
 Does the war between big tech and music continue?
 Definitely.
 The point is, the chosen military strategy is not a win-win for everyone.
 Let’s move to another continent and see if things are any different there.